amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 ### Automatic assignment tracking

-Automatic assignment tracking for [remote evaluation](./evaluation/remote-evaluation.md) is supported out-of-the-box.
+Experiment supports automatic assignment tracking for [remote evaluation](./evaluation/remote-evaluation.md) by default.
 Remote evaluation requests that miss the CDN cache, and which contain a valid user or device ID, will trigger an assignment event to be tracked asynchronously after evaluation.

 For server-side [local evaluation](./evaluation/local-evaluation.md), you may configure the local evaluation SDK on initialization to track assignment events on `evaluate()`.
 Amplitude deduplicates assignment events sent by server-side local evaluation SDKs  for each user using an `insert_id` that contains the user ID, device ID, hash of a canonicalized list of assigned flags and variants, and the date stamp.